 It always depends on the subject matter and the two languages being used.

-It may have the most language combinations but shouldn’t be used on your website!
+It may have the most language combinations but should never be used on your website!

 Why You Should Not Use Google Translate – Google-bots

-It has also been rumoured that Google-bot could also penalise you for using an auto translate as the results are sub standard, hence poor quality content.
+It has been rumoured that Google-bot could also penalise your website for using an auto translate as the results are sub standard, hence poor quality content.

 Below is a post from JohnMu, a Web-master Trends Analyst and Google Web-master Help.